Sri Vyasaraja pratista Hanuman

 Experience

 One should visit this holy place to realise the true effect of the place.
-With beautiful Tungabhadra River flowing on the background and with the Sri Ugra Narasimha (installed by Sri Madhvacharya, Sri Mukhya Praana (Anjaneya) - installed by Sri Vyasaraja- and Sri Hanumantha made of the same stone as in Mantralaya is an experience worth millions of words and more.
+With beautiful Tungabhadra River flows in the background and the Sri Ugra Narasimha -installed by Sri Madhvacharya, Sri Mukhya Praana (Anjaneya) - installed by Sri Vyasaraja- and Sri Hanumantha made of the same stone as in Mantralaya is an experience worth millions of words and more.

 KINDLY RECORD YOUR VIEWS